danurbanowicz/halide/README.md

 2. Create a new custom project, and follow the steps to connect it to your GitHub repo with the required permissions
 3. Enter a project name and the live site URL you will use for your your Halide site and press Create Project
 4. Navigate to your Tina Cloud project settings and make a note of the client ID, and the Content and Search tokens listed in the Tokens section

+### Step 3: Add Tina CMS environmant variables to Netlify

-5. In your Netlify account, navigate to Site configuration > Environment variables and replace the dummy values for `TINA_CMS_CLIENT_ID`, `TINA_CMS_TOKEN`, and `TINA_CMS_SEARCH_TOKEN` with the actual values as noted in the previous step
+1. In your Netlify account, navigate to Site configuration > Environment variables and replace the dummy values for `TINA_CMS_CLIENT_ID`, `TINA_CMS_TOKEN`, and `TINA_CMS_SEARCH_TOKEN` with the actual values as noted in the previous section

-### Step 2: To do
+2. Trigger a new deploy in the Netlify UI > Deploys > Trigger deploy > Deploy site

+### Step 4: Log in to Tina CMS and configure site settings

+1. Navigate to your Tina CMS login URL located at `/admin/` e.g. https://fantastic-llama.netlify.app/admin/ and log in if prompted.
+(Tina CMS will attempt to log you in with your Tina CLoud credentials)
+2. In the Tina CMS dashboard, navigate to Settings > Metadata and enter your Netlify site URL and your site name etc
+3. Once you have saved your changes, Netlify will re-build your site

-### Step 3: To do
+### Step 5.
+Add a new project

+1. Navigate to Tina CMS > Projects and create a new project, making sure to enter a meaningful title and to upload a high-quality image(s).
+2. Once you have saved your changes, Netlify will re-build your site and the new project will be visible on your live site

-### Local development
+## Local development

-You might want to make some more advanced changes to Halide to make it your own, and to make this easier you can set up local development.
+You can run Halide and Tina CMS locally for development.

-If you want to use Tina CMS, you will need to follow the account setup steps discussed above and prefix the Eleventy build command with Tina CMS' own build command.
+If you want to use Tina CMS, you will need to follow the Tina Cloud account setup steps discussed above.

 1. Make a new directory and navigate to it